Turn events & waiting lines into real-time insight

-Launch WhatsApp surveys from a QR code, reward shoppers with instant coupons, and see decisions in your dashboard—same day.
+Launch WhatsApp surveys from a QR code, reward visitors for completing a survey, and see decisions in your dashboard—same day.

-Launch WhatsApp surveys from a QR code, reward shoppers with instant coupons, and see decisions in your dashboard—same day.
+Launch WhatsApp surveys from a QR code, reward visitors for completing a survey, and see decisions in your dashboard—same day.

 Trivia